Letter of Intent for Teaching Position

 How to Write an LOI for a Teaching Position

-An effective letter of intent should outline the applicant’s professional and educational background, as well as their character and qualities.
-It should also demonstrate that they are familiar with the school and their values.
+A letter of intent should outline the applicant’s professional and educational background, as well as their character.
+It should show that they are familiar with the school and their values.

 1. Research.
 The applicant should inform themselves on the school’s educational mission to demonstrate how it aligns with their objectives as a teacher.